tensorflow/tensorflow/g3doc/Dialects/Affine.md

 identifiers to enable powerful analysis and transformation.
-A symbolic identifier can be bound to an SSA value that is either an argument to the function, a value defined at the top level of that function (outside of all loops and if instructions), the result of a [`constant` operation](../LangRef.md#'constant'-operation), or the result of an [`affine.apply` operation](#'affine.apply'-operation) that recursively takes as arguments any symbolic identifiers.
+A symbolic identifier can be bound to an SSA value that is either an argument to the function, a value defined at the top level of that function (outside of all loops and if operations), the result of a
+[`constant` operation](../LangRef.md#'constant'-operation), or the result of an [`affine.apply` operation](#'affine.apply'-operation) that recursively takes as arguments any symbolic identifiers.
 Dimensions may be bound not only to anything